 Automated technology banks plenty of accessibility points when it comes to inclusive design.

 Voice-activated home assistants such as Amazon’s Alexa and Google’s Home Assistant allow less mobile family members to do plenty of things hands free, from switching on the heating to activating some of the latest appliances – all with a simple voice command.

-Remote-controlled blinds and bins that open with a voice command are also great ideas, as are digital showers which reduce the risk of scalding by accidentally choosing the wrong temperature.
+Remote-controlled blinds and bins that open with a voice command are also great inclusive design ideas, as are digital showers which reduce the risk of scalding by accidentally choosing the wrong temperature.

 Not to forget shower toilets, which make it easy for people with limited mobility to be independent – especially those with remote controls, where you don’t have to reach back to flush.

 And, of course a boiling-water tap, which can reduce the risk of spillages as nobody has to carry the heavy kettle.
-They also feature a whole host of handy safety features to avoid scalding.
+These inclusive design appliances also feature a whole host of handy safety features to avoid scalding.

 Inclusive design is in the detail